thephpleague/uri/CONTRIBUTING.md

 ### When submitting your report

-- Open a new bug report for each issue
+- **Open a new bug report for each issue.**

-- Write a clear summary in english.
-A good summary should quickly and uniquely identify a bug report.
+- **Write a clear summary in english.** A good summary should quickly and uniquely identify a bug report.
 It should explain the problem, not your suggested solution.

-- Be brief, but don't leave any important details out.
-Tell us what you did, what you expected to happen, and what happened

-- Do not forget to mention your PHP version, the OS Platform and the package version you were using
+- **Be brief, but don't leave any important details out.** Tell us what you did, what you expected to happen, and what happened.
+Do not forget to mention your PHP version, the OS Platform and the package version you were using.

-- Don't report bugs about old versions.
+- **Don't report bugs about old versions.** Only the last stable major version will receive the patch.

 ## Pull Requests

-Contributions are **welcome** and will be fully **credited**.

 We accept contributions via Pull Requests on [Github](https://github.com/thephpleague/url).